mootcycle/js-dev-server/README.md

     $ js-dev-server

 Without arguments, this will start a server and open a tab in your default browser pointed at that directory.
 Any time an html, css, or js file is modified (as watched by a [fs.FSWatcher](http://nodejs.org/docs/v0.8.6/api/all.html#all_class_fs_fswatcher)), the server will trigger a refresh in all browser tabs pointed at your development server.
-(Chrome and Safari work well at the moment.
-Firefox is a bit of a hack; I haven't found a good way to refresh specific tabs through AppleScript -- pull requests welcome.
-I'll have to look into Opera support soon.)
+If you point browsers on other machines on your local network at the dev server, they will also refresh and follow the navigation of your "boss" browser.

 ## Arguments